chamilo/chamilo-lms/tests/README.md

 # Chamilo 2.x tests directory

-This directory is used for all kinds of tests and scripts and is removed from public releases as it may represent a risk for production systems.
+This directory is being used for all kinds of tests and scripts and is removed from public releases as it may represent a risk for production systems.

-## Behat integration testing
+## Behat

-The current automated tests are developed using Behat.
-To run them, you will need a basic default installation of the corresponding version of Chamilo LMS, which should include the vendor/behat/behat/bin/behat executable.

-Make sure you set the right base_url in behat.yml, then run (on the command line, from the tests/ directory):
+Make sure you set the right base_url in behat/behat.yml, then run (on the command line, from the tests/ directory):
 ```
 ../vendor/behat/behat/bin/behat behat/features/login.feature